Authority: Executive Vice Chancellor and Provost

-4.1.2 Documented evidence of scholarship of a quality and quantity that suggest a trajectory toward the requirements for promotion to associate professor with tenure.
-For most areas represented in the Department, such evidence will include material listed in Section 3.2.1 (a-e) above.
-At a minimum, the candidate should have at least some publication(s) as described in Section 3.2.1 (a)-(e).
+4.1.2 Documented evidence of scholarship of a quality and quantity that suggest a trajectory toward the requirements for promotion to Associate Professor with tenure.
+For most areas represented in the department, such evidence will include material listed in Section 3.2.1 (a – g) above.
+At a minimum, the candidate should have at least some publication(s) as described in Section 3.2.1 (a – g).
 Optimally, documented evidence of one or more major scholarly or creative works in progress is also expected.

 4.1.3 Evidence of service at the department, college, and/or university levels.
 Some service is normally expected of untenured faculty members (see Section 3.2.3), but most of their time should be spent on professional development, that is, on teaching, research, and writing.